TnTech-ECE/F25_Team2_AutomatedChessBoard/Reports/Control_Unit_Experiments/Control_Unit_Tests.md

 ---

+## Experiment 6: Fault Detection and Safe Halt Test

+**Purpose:** Verify that the Control Unit detects TMC2209 DIAG pin faults mid-move, rejects invalid UART commands with NACK, and ignores boot noise until the `0x11` handshake is received.
+These behaviors are implemented in `checkFault()`, the UART parser's nibble validation, and the `piReady` flag respectively.

+**Procedure:**

+*Test A — Stall Detection:*
+1. Temporarily set home position in `setup()` to (2.0, 0.5) while the carriage is physically near the left rail.
+2. Command a leftward move.
+The carriage should stall against the rail.
+3. Verify: motors stop, electromagnet turns off, NACK is sent to the Pi.
+4. Send a new valid command and verify the system recovers and executes correctly.

+*Test B — Invalid UART Rejection:*
+1. With `piReady = true`, send invalid byte pairs from the Pi: column nibble = 0 (`0x02, 0x14`), column nibble = 9 (`0x92, 0x14`), row nibble = 0 (`0x10, 0x14`), and row nibble = 13 (`0x1D, 0x14`).
+2. Verify NACK is received for each and no motor movement occurs.
+3. Send a valid command afterward and verify it executes correctly.

+*Test C — Boot Noise Rejection:*
+1. Full power cycle the system with the Pi connected.
+2. Mark the carriage position with tape.
+Observe during the ~45-second Pi boot.
+Verify no movement occurs.
+3. After the chess software sends `0x11`, send a valid command and verify it executes.

+**Data Collection:** Pass/fail table with columns (sub-test (A/B/C), trial number, fault condition, expected behavior, actual behavior, pass/fail, notes).

+**Trials:** N = 10 total (3 iterations for Test A, 4 invalid pairs for Test B, and 3 iterations for Test C).

+**Potential Biases:**
+- Soft stalls may not trigger the DIAG pin (mitigate by ensuring the carriage hits a hard physical stop).
+- Boot noise varies between boots (mitigate by testing across 3 separate cold boots).

+---

 ## Experiment 7: UART Communication Reliability Test

 **Purpose:** Verify that the binary UART protocol at 115200 bps provides reliable, error-free command transfer between the Pi and Arduino, as specified in the detailed design.
 Communication errors during gameplay would cause wrong moves, dropped commands, or system hangs.
 This test overlaps with Jack's Processing Unit tests (he tests the sending side; this test verifies the receiving/parsing side via response correctness).